leo96code/COVID-Vaccines-Tweets-Analysis/README.md

 # Pfizer-Vaccines-Tweets-Analysis
-Pfizer Vaccine Tweets Visual Analysis
+Pfizer Vaccine Tweets Visual & Sentiment Analysis

 [NOTE: Kindly click on the notebook, it will open and has all of the visualizations]